sib-swiss/single-cell-training/docs/day2/dimensionality_reduction.md

     </figure>

-We can generate heatmaps according to the correlations with the different dimensions of our PCA:
+We can generate heatmaps according to their principal component scores calculated in the rotation matrix:

 ```R
 Seurat::DimHeatmap(seu, dims = 1:12, cells = 500, balanced = TRUE)